DUDL 2

 -- Top Level --

-I don't care what you do.
+I don't care how you choose to present/perform/introduce your arguments nor do I have a bias toward any particular type of argumentation.
 Just read your best arguments and give an impact that I can vote on.
 I'm like 60/40 tech over truth.
 I default to my flow but can be persuaded by pathos/performance in the debate to weigh my decision.
 I'll vote on presumption if persuaded the aff doesn't solve anything.
 I heavily prefer clarity over speed but can keep up with a fast pace as long as you're still coherent.
 I'll vote on theory args but am not the person you want for 2NR/2AR theory throwdowns.
-I vote on clipping but if you call it out and are wrong, you lose.

 -- Aff Stuff --